whosonfirst/wof-cli/edit/README.md

 Launch a local web server running on a random port hosting a web application for editing one or more Who's On First records.
 Usage:
 	 ./bin/wof path(N) path(N)
+  -ensure-relative-path
+    	Boolean flag signaling that each URI should be expanded to its fully-quality WOF-style relative path.
+This flag is only processed if the -reader-uri flag is not-empty.
+  -reader-uri string
+    	An optional whosonfirst/go-reader/v2.Reader URI used to read WOF records from alternate sources.
+If defined then the -writer-uri flag must also be populated.
   -verbose
     	Enable verbose (debug) logging.
+  -writer-uri string
+    	An optional whosonfirst/go-writer/v3.Writer URI used to write records to alternate sources.
+If defined then the -reader-uri flag must also be populated.
 ```

 The `wof edit` command is modeled after the [iandees/wof-editor](https://github.com/iandees/wof-editor) package with the following changes: